Is Vaping Marijuana Safe? Deaths and Lung Disease Linked to E-Cigs Call That Into Question

 Perhaps in part because of that belief, vaping marijuana has grown increasingly popular.
 In Colorado—the poster child of legal marijuana use—there was a 78% increase in the number of marijuana concentrates (a category that includes vape products) sold to consumers from 2017 to 2018, according to state Department of Revenue data.
 (Marijuana flowers still make up a larger share of the total market, the data shows––but the proportion is changing as concentrate sales rise.)

 And it’s not just legal users who are vaping marijuana: About 13% of high school seniors said they had in a federal survey released in December 2018.
-And the CDC has specifically warned consumers against using illegal “bootleg” vape pen cartridges.
+And the CDC has specifically warned consumers against using “bootleg” vape pen cartridges.

 By 2022, U.S. cannabis concentrates sales, driven by vaping products, are projected to hit $8.4 billion—only slightly less than sales of marijuana flowers, according to a report from marketing firm Arcview, which focuses on the cannabis industry.